Evenflo Booster Settlement Payments Sent — 90% Rejected

-The $3.5 million Evenflo “Big Kid” booster seat settlement had its final approval hearing on February 25, 2026 in federal court in Boston.
-If you filed a valid claim, you’re probably wondering: how much will I actually get, and when?
+The $3.5 million Evenflo “Big Kid” booster seat settlement received final approval on February 25, 2026 in federal court in Boston, and settlement benefits were distributed in spring 2026.
+If you filed a valid claim, here’s what was actually paid out, and how many claims survived.

-Here’s the short answer: the settlement administrator (Epiq) received over 733,000 claim forms by the November 24, 2025 deadline.
+Here’s the short version: the settlement administrator (Epiq) received over 733,000 claim forms by the November 24, 2025 deadline.
 But after running fraud detection checks, roughly 90% of those claims were thrown out.
-As of February 24, 2026, only 75,785 valid claims remain.
-That’s good news for those 75,785 claimants — fewer valid claims means a bigger share of the settlement fund for each person.
+Only 75,785 valid claims remained — fewer valid claims meant a bigger share of the fund for each person.
+Approved claimants reported receiving cash payments of about $25.00 to $25.53 per seat, plus a separate $25 Evenflo product credit for each approved seat.

 According to a supplemental declaration filed with the court, the settlement administrator Epiq received a total of 733,298 claim forms by the deadline.
 Here is how those claims broke down: